2010 Carolina Panthers season: Week 17: at Atlanta Falcons

 The Panthers' final game was a division rivalry rematch against the Falcons.
-The Panthers trailed early as QB Matt Ryan got a 6-yard TD pass to TE Tony Gonzalez.
-Their problems continued after a three-and-out converted into a 55-yard punt return for a touchdown by Eric Weems; followed by Ryan completing a 14-yard TD pass to WR Roddy White.
-The Panthers tried to cut the lead with kicker John Kasay getting a 23-yard field goal, but they struggled further as kicker Matt Bryant made a 47-yard field goal, followed by RB Michael Turner getting a 3-yard TD run.
-The Panthers tried to come back but only came away with a touchdown as QB Jimmy Clausen connected to TE Jeff King on a 2-yard pass.
+The Panthers trailed early as quarterback Matt Ryan got a 6-yard touchdown pass to tight end Tony Gonzalez.
+Their problems continued after a three-and-out converted into a 55-yard punt return for a touchdown by Eric Weems; followed by Ryan completing a 14-yard touchdown pass to wide receiver Roddy White.
+The Panthers tried to cut the lead with kicker John Kasay getting a 23-yard field goal, but they struggled further as kicker Matt Bryant made a 47-yard field goal, followed by running back Michael Turner getting a 3-yard touchdown run.
+The Panthers tried to come back but only came away with a touchdown as quarterback Jimmy Clausen connected to tight end Jeff King on a 2-yard pass.

-With the loss, the Panthers finished their season on a 2–14 record – the second worst in the history of the franchise, and the worst record of any NFL team for the 2010 season.
+With the loss, the Panthers were swept by the Falcons for the first time since 2004, and finished their season on a 2–14 record – the second worst in the history of the franchise (until 2023), and the worst record of any NFL team for the 2010 season.